Population B + C · Inside the system

 What makes this compliant: no exit fee, notice period is specified, and the final invoice scope is clear.
 If your exit clause says anything materially different from this — particularly if it includes a fee or a minimum service period — do not sign.

-What You Should Be Able to Find in the Agreement
+What Should You Be Able to Find in the Agreement?

 A plain-language description of each service to be deliveredNamed specifically — not 'services as required'